 Loved an easy trail and were stunned by the beach, it has small waterfalls right on it, fossils, white boulders and rock plates.
 Water was pleasant to swim and the colour left us speechless.

+A hidden but must visit gem.
+Off the highway, be prepared to drive through the dirt road for about 15-20 mins before coming to the small parking lot.
 Once there, it is about a 20-30 minute walk to the monument and "beach" but well worth it.
 The hike is a little challenging, especially towards the end, but will worth it.
 You are rewarded with this stony beach covered with absolutely perfect skipping rocks.
 I was able to teach my wife in just a few minutes.
+The water is clear, extremely clean, and refreshing!
+Bring water shoes, as the bottom is rocky!

 Great medium difficulty trails.
 Clean water at the rock beach.
 Parking is $5 is hour.
 Someone of the guys were drinking the spring water all day and were fine.
+Don't mind the dirty road in.

 Great hike, you get close to the cliff's edge a couple of time during, which can be a bit unnerving, but in a good way!
 The actual monument really is something to see, lots of interesting stuff around it too, like audible water flow in a rock wall nearby and a rocky beach 1-2 minute away if you need to cool off.